tsani/jerrington.me/posts/2022-10-22-higher-order-continuations.md

 node is to add it with the parent node's left subtree sum (`a`) and integer value (`x`).

-This order of operations is captured concrete _call stack._
+This order of operations is captured concretely by the _call stack._

 Continuations enter the picture as a _representation of the call stack._